explicit09/LINK-X/README.md

 - 🔐 **Persona-Based Personalization**: Students receive customized content tailored to their learning style, experience, and preferences.
 - 🧑‍🏫 **Instructor Dashboard**: Professors can upload files, organize modules, and monitor anonymized engagement analytics.
 - 🤖 **AI Chatbot Assistance**: GPT-4o-powered chatbot allows students to ask follow-up questions relevant to course material.
-- 📂 **RAG System**: Content is chunked and embedded using FAISS, then retrieved for AI responses with high relevance.
+- 📂 **RAG System**: Content is chunked and embedded using pgvector, then retrieved for AI responses with high relevance.
 - 📊 **Analytics & Engagement**: Anonymous tracking gives professors insight into student usage and behavior patterns.

 ## Tech Stack